ghostdogpr/caliban/vuepress/docs/docs/federation.md

 Federation creates a wrapper over your existing schema so that it can add the necessary hooks to support interaction with the gateway.

-If you already have a graph you can add federation simply by calling the wrapper function `federate`
+If you already have a graph you can add federation simply by adding the `federated` annotation:

 ```scala
 import caliban.federation._